|In this short article I hope to clear up a few misunderstandings about custom backing tracks. I

 to do so.

-Finally I wish to address the issue of how well the tracks sound like the originals.
-I've recently
+Finally I wish to address the issue of how much the tracks sound like the originals.
+I've

-finished a very extensive and complicated song by The Pat Metheny Group.
-If you've ever
+recently finished a very extensive and complicated song by The Pat Metheny Group.
+If you've

 high.
 The group has some galaxy classed musicians who excel in their chosen field.
 Now, my